 - On the fifth time issue a fine and the Child’s position at the Centre will be terminated.

-6.1 Council charges a one-off enrolment fee per child (as per Council's Schedule of fees and charges) which will be included with your first direct debit transaction for childcare fees.
+6.1 Council charges a one-off enrolment fee per child (as per Council's Schedule of fees and charges) which will debited from your nominated account during your child’s first week of care.

 7.2 Your fees owing to Council will reflect any Child Care Subsidy payments you may be entitled to.